 Life on a tropical island gravitates around the beach.
 Most of Bonaire beaches are still natural and wild, with no touristic amenities of any kind.
 We’ve seen areas marked as turtle nest on many of them, which is a great indicator of the degree of wilderness they still manage to keep.
 This is perfect for us!
 We prefer just to enjoy the beauty of the nature in the sound of the waves when we go on the beach, rather than having a crowded and noisy sun-bed area, in an artificial setup.

 Since there are more than 20 beaches on Bonaire, we have where to chose from.
+No matter where you stay (check here for the best options), you’ll have at least one beach nearby.
 I’m presenting here just a selection of the beaches we regularly go to, our favourites or the ones most convenient to us.

 Te Amo Beach